handlebars-lang/handlebars.js/CONTRIBUTING.md

 - [The AWS S3 Bucket](https://s3.amazonaws.com/builds.handlebarsjs.com) (check latest-tag)
 - [RubyGems](https://rubygems.org/gems/handlebars-source)

-When everything is OK, the handlebars site needs to be updated to point to the new version numbers.
-The jsfiddle link should be updated to point to the most recent distribution for all instances in our documentation.
+When everything is OK, the **handlebars site** needs to be updated.

+Go to the master branch of the repo [handlebars-lang/handlebarsjs.com-github-pages](https://github.com/handlebars-lang/handlebarsjs.com-github-pages/tree/master) and make a minimal change to the README.
+This will invoke a github-action that redeploys the site, fetching the latest version-number from the npm-registry.
+(note that the default-branch of this repo is not the master and regular changes are done in the `handlebars-lang/docs`-repo).

 [generator-release]: https://github.com/walmartlabs/generator-release
 [pull-request]: https://github.com/wycats/handlebars.js/pull/new/master